The Asylum Broadside

 The House of Justice

 A dour, triangular building at the corner of Liar's Path and Honest Lane, with an entrance on each face: the courts, where the City Fathers dispense judgment (if not always justice); the headquarters of the Blue Cloaks, the city watch; and the Hall of Mercy, Asylum's prison.
+The Blue Cloaks answer here to First Sword Boravik SturnPortrait of First Sword Boravik SturnFirst Sword Boravik SturnCommander of the Blue Cloaks, whose office sits between the watch barracks and the courts.
 Money and influence sway sentences here as surely as the law.

 2